rank1zen/yujin/README.md

-*Currently work in progress.*
-Check the `dev` branch.
+> [!WARNING]
+> This plugin is under active development.

 # YUJIN.GG

-An innovative League of Legends web app focused on **simplicity** and **usability**.
+A League of Legends web app focused on usability.

-> Keep whats on screen to a minimum, everything else needs to go.

-## Contributing

-Run a docker and make dev and go to local host something something.